catedu/python-for-person-in-everybody/en/07-files.md

 ## [Exercises](#exercises)

-Exercise 1: Write a program to read through a file and print the contents of the file (line by line) all in upper case.
+**Exercise 1**: Write a program to read through a file and print the contents of the file (line by line) all in upper case.
 Executing the program will look as follows:

 ```
 python shout.py